ETA 2014 Process

 Students are encouraged to nominate their best Columbia teacher, whether or not they are currently enrolled in one of that teacher’s classes.

 Faculty members are encouraged to nominate their most respected and accomplished teaching colleagues.

-Friday, March 1, 2013: Nomination Acceptance Packets are due from nominated faculty by 5 p.m.
+Friday, February 28, 2014: Nomination Acceptance Packets are due from nominated faculty via email by 5 p.m.
 More on this below.

-Friday, May 10, 2013: The full-time and part-time recipients of the 2012 Excellence in Teaching Award will be announced at the Academic Affairs End-of-Year Soirée
+Friday, May 9, 2014: The full-time and part-time recipients of the 2014 Excellence in Teaching Award will be announced at the Academic Affairs End-of-Year Soirée.

 can accept a nomination

 Please read carefully: because of the number of submissions we receive, we cannot be responsible if nomination packets are incomplete.